-I serve as pastor of Roots because I’m passionate about seeing lives transformed.
-This is my passion because my life was transformed.
-When I was a teenager, God’s love rescued me from gang life.
-Since then, I’ve served and led youth, young adults, and families in cities throughout the U.S., from Urbana, IL to New Orleans, and from Boston to Los Angeles.
-In New Orleans, I graduated from the School of Urban Missions and served on staff at Trinity Christian Community, a holistic ministry serving the Hollygrove neighborhood.
-In Boston, I graduated from Gordon-Conwell Seminary’s Center for Urban Ministerial Education (CUME) and started a mentoring program for at-risk youth.
-In LA, I served as a pastor of a multi-ethnic and multi-socioeconomic congregation that gathers near Skid Row.
+T. C. serves as Lead Pastor of Roots because he’s passionate about seeing lives transformed.
+His life was transformed as a teenager by God’s love when he was rescued from gang life.
+Since then, he’s served and led youth, young adults, and families in cities throughout the U.S.—from Urbana, IL to New Orleans, and from Boston to Los Angeles.
+He graduated from the School of Urban Missions in New Orleans and served on staff at Trinity Christian Community, a holistic ministry serving the Hollygrove neighborhood.
+In Boston, he graduated from Gordon-Conwell Seminary’s Center for Urban Ministerial Education (CUME) and started a mentoring program for at-risk youth.
+In LA, he served as a pastor of a multi-ethnic and multi-socioeconomic congregation that gathers near Skid Row.
 Wherever T. C. has been called, he’s endeavored to use his gifts to equip the church for transformative ministry in the local community.
 He loves teaching, writing, and graphic design.
 He’s currently working on a book called Forged: Following Jesus into a New Kind of Family.
 Together with Osheta, he parents three teenaged children.
 They love seeing movies, playing board games, and exploring the history and cultures of cities together.

 We’d love to get to know you and answer questions or just let me know more about the Roots community.
 Contact us